We wrote this Policy to help you understand:

-Non-donor information: ACE may receive or obtain information such as an email address or phone number for a person who is not yet a registered donor (“non-donor”) with ACE in connection with certain ACE features, such as when a non-donor chooses to subscribe to our mailing list, when a donor makes a gift in honor or in memory of someone else and provides us with that person’s contact information in order to notify them of the gift, or when a non-donor contacts us to make an inquiry.
+Non-donor information: ACE may receive or obtain information such as an email address, phone number, or postal address for a person who is not yet a registered donor (“non-donor”) with ACE in connection with certain ACE features, such as when a non-donor chooses to subscribe to our mailing list, when a donor makes a gift in honor or in memory of someone else and provides us with that person’s contact information in order to notify them of the gift, or when a non-donor contacts us to make an inquiry.
 Non-donor information is used only for the purposes disclosed when it was submitted to ACE or to facilitate action authorized by the non-donor or person who made an honorary/memorial gift.
 If a person contacts ACE to specifically inquire about making a donation, that person may be added to our internal Customer Relationship Management (CRM) database as a prospective donor.
 Only the information provided voluntarily by that person (such as an email address or phone number) is entered into the database.

 Publicly available information: Staff members of ACE may do an online search on a name or email address that has been provided to us, whether by the person themselves, through making a donation or inquiry with ACE, or from someone else who provided a name or email address.
 If public profiles, such as personal websites or social media accounts, are found, links to those sites may be stored in the person’s record in ACE’s CRM database.
 This information is not shared with any other charities or parties without the person’s consent.

 Information you choose to provide to a third party with permission to share with us

 Automatically collected information